-2.3.1 All navigational equipment installed on board ship shall be provided with power supply from the main and emergency sources of electrical power.

-2.3.2 The switchboard of navigational equipment shall be supplied from the main and emergency switchboards by two independent feeders (see Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships).

-2.3.3 Power supply for the ship navigational equipment shall be provided in accordance with the requirements in Table 2.3.3.
+- 2.3.1 All navigational equipment installed on board ship shall be provided with power supply from the main and emergency sources of electrical power. - 2.3.2 The switchboard of navigational equipment shall be supplied from the main and emergency switchboards by two independent feeders (see Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships). - 2.3.3 Power supply for the ship navigational equipment shall be provided in accordance with the requirements in Table 2.3.3.

+1 abre 2.3.3 Nos.
+Navigational equipment Source of energy Minimum number of hours of continuous operation of equipment used for calculating the capacity of accumulator batteries 1 Magnetic compass (standard Main and emergency sources of electrical 6 and spare) power (power supply from emergency source of electrical power may be substituted by that from accumulator batteries) 2 Gyrocompass Main and emergency sources of electrical power 3 Log Main and emergency sources of electrical power 4 Rate-of-turn indicator Main and emergency sources of electrical power 5 Echo sounder Main and emergency sources of electrical power 6 Radar Main and emergency sources of electrical power 7 Automatic radar plotting aids Main and emergency sources of electrical power 8 Radionavigation system receivers 1 Main and emergency sources of electrical power 1 9 Unified timing system Main source of electrical power 10 Radiobeacon station Main source of electrical power and accumulator batteries (power supply from accumulator batteries may be substituted by that from the emergency source of electrical power) 6 11 Electronic chart display and information system Main and emergency sources of electrical power 12 Back-up electronic chart display and information system Main and emergency sources of electrical power - 13 Sound reception system Main and emergency sources of electrical power 14 Voyage data registrator, simplified voyage data recorder Main and emergency sources of electrical power, accumulator batteries (integrated) 2 2 15 Apparatus of the ship automatic identification system Main and emergency sources of electrical power 3 16 Heading control system Main source of electrical power 17 Ship's track control system Main source of electrical power 18 Transmitting heading device Main and emergency sources of electrical power

 Nos.
-Navigational equipment Source of energy Minimum number of hours of continuous operation of equipment used for calculating the capacity of accumulator batteries 1 Magnetic compass (standard and Main and emergency sources of electrical power (power 6 spare) supply from emergency source of electrical power may be substituted by that from accumulator batteries) 2 Gyrocompass Main and emergency sources of electrical power 3 Log Main and emergency sources of electrical power - 4 Rate-of-tum indicator Main and emergency sources of electrical power - 5 Echo sounder Main and emergency sources of electrical power - 6 Radar Main and emergency sources of electrical power - 7 Automatic radar plotting aids Main and emergency sources of electrical power - 8 Radionavigation system receivers Main and emergency sources of electrical power 1 9 Unified timing system Main source of electrical power - 10 Radiobeacon station Main source of electrical power and accumulator batteries 6 (power supply from accumulator batteries may be substituted by that from the emergency source of electrical power) 11 Electronic chart display and Main and emergency sources of electrical power - information system 12 Back-up electronic chart display and Main and emergency sources of electrical power - information system 13 Sound reception system Main and emergency sources of electrical power - 14 Voyage data registrator, simplified Main and emergency sources of electrical power, 2 voyage data recorder accumulator batteries (integrated) 2 15 Apparatus of the ship automatic Main and emergency sources of electrical power 3 identification system 16 Heading control system Main source of electrical power - 17 Ship's track control system Main source of electrical power - 18 Transmitting heading device Main and emergency sources of electrical power - 19 Equipment of long range identification Main and emergency sources of electrical power - 20 and tracking system (LRIT system) Main annual of closed an annual 6 20 Bridge navigational watch alarm system (BNWAS) Main source of electrical power 6 21 Ship weather station Main and emergency sources of electrical power 22 Analog-digital signal converter Main and emergency sources of electrical power 23 Digital signal multiplicator Main and emergency sources of electrical power 24 Electronic inclinometer Main and emergency sources of electrical power - d for outomotic input into CMDSS radio installations of data con
+Navigational equipment Source of energy Minimum number of hours of continuous operation of equipment used for calculating the capacity of accumulator batteries 19 Equipment of long range identification and tracking system (LRIT system) Main and emergency sources of electrical power 4 - 20 Bridge navigational watch alarm system (BNWAS) Main source of electrical power 6 5 21 Ship weather station Main and emergency sources of electrical power - 22 Analog-digital signal converter Main and emergency sources of electrical power 23 Digital signal multiplicator Main and emergency sources of electrical power 24 Electronic inclinometer Main and emergency sources of electrical power